Why we exist

 The NDIS Commission brings together various quality and safeguards functions under a single agency for the first time, with a suite of education and regulatory powers that will apply across Australia.
 This will improve consistency in regulation and registration for providers in different states and territories.

 As the NDIS Quality and Safeguards Commission comes into effect across Australia, participants will notice changes to the complaints process, and to the way behaviour supports and restrictive practices are managed.
 To find out more, go to NDIS participants.

 NDIS service providers

 Providers will notice changes to registration, complaints, incident management and reportable incidents, behaviour support and worker screening.
 These changes will simplify quality and safeguards requirements, as they will become nationally consistent and proportionate once we are operating in all states and territories by mid-2020.
 We will work with you to improve the quality of NDIS supports and services.
 To find out more go to NDIS providers.

-Workers employed or engaged by NDIS providers will benefit from the introduction of a new national worker screening check, and work under a new NDIS Code of Conduct and complaints management process.
+Workers employed or engaged by NDIS providers will benefit from the introduction of the NDIS Worker Screening Check and NDIS Worker Screening Database, which provides a single national check for workers providing NDIS disability supports and services.
 To find out more, go to Workers.